Our Journey...so far

 Harry spent 38 ½ days in the John Radcliffe (JR) Hospital in Oxford - 16 of those in intensive care.
 I felt sick for the majority of those 38 1/2 days.
 We were so concerned with getting our little boy well so that we could take him home, that I refused to really acknowledge the Down Syndrome at all.

 Neither the staff who delivered the news or those who looked after me after my emergency C section, congratulated me on the birth of my son, instead they said, “I’m sorry” …they were sorry that I had given birth to a boy with Trisomy 21.
 Those words have stayed with me.
 I am not sorry.
 We are not sorry.
-When I look at him now, 4 years on, I am sad that anyone would ever be sorry.
-Honestly, looking back now, I am just very sad that what may be my only birth story, was ruined by words.
+As I write this, he is now 4 and it makes me sad that anyone would ever be sorry about our beautiful boy.
+Looking back now, I am just very sad that what is my only birth story, was ruined by words.

 The only way I could cope was to push the DS to one side and just focus all my energy and prayers on him living.
 We had a very sick little boy that we were totally in love with and with every part of our being; we were willing him to live.
 At one point we were advised that we should have him christened.
 I felt sick to my core, because you know what that means.